 Essential Catfish Rigs – The Top Catfish Rigs

-The following catfish rigs are essential catfish rigs you should now for fishing for channel catfish, blue catfish and flathead catfish.
+The following catfish rigs are essential catfish rigs you should know for fishing for channel catfish, blue catfish, and flathead catfish.

 These catfish rigs will not only help you get your catfish baits in the target locations or “strike zones” but will also help in other areas as well.